ZachIsAGardner/Zeef/_Examples/TwoDimensional/MapEditor/README.md

 # Platformer Example

+Here's an example of a few features from the TwoDimensional namespace.

 ## Platformer Controls
 * Left Arrow Key => Move left
 * Right Arrow Key => Move right